 At this point, Zhang Yimou's infatuation with his leading lady pushes the film towards the realm of fetishism: Zhang Ziyi is incredibly cute, but you get endless close-ups of her smiling face whenever her unwitting suitor crosses a field or walks his young students home from school.
 Again and again.
 But it's all so sweet that I can't bring myself to call it annoying.
 Let's just say that if you have a crush on this actress, then here's your chance to bask in her cuteness.
 But if it sounds like it would be too much for you, though, then it probably is.

-Fortunately, like all of Zhang Yimou's films, The Road Home has a fantastic emotional payoff - played out in the black-and-white present day - that will surely leave a lump in your throat.
-And technically it's first-rate, down the line.
-It's hardly the best work for either of the two Zhangs, but I have to applaud a story (written, by the way, by Bao Shi) that takes a quiet romance between two ordinary people and elevates it to a mythic level.
+Fortunately, like all of Zhang Yimou's films, The Road Home has a fantastic emotional payoff – played out in the black-and-white present day – that will surely leave a lump in your throat.
+And technically it's first-rate, right down the line.
+It's hardly the best work for either of the two Zhangs, but I have to applaud a story (written by Bao Shi) that takes a quiet romance between two ordinary people and elevates it to a mythic level.
 Would that all human relationships were treated with such reverence.